Skip to content

 quantile(alpha: float, method: str = 'brentq') -> float

-Compute the quantile function (inverse CDF) for a given probability level alpha.
+Compute the quantile (inverse CDF) at probability level alpha.

 Parameters: